Understanding and Predicting the Memorability of Outdoor Natural Scenes: Outdoor natural scene memorability database

 \begin{itemize} \item Task 1 (Classification Judgment): We asked 5 participants to indicate which scene categories an image has.
 A random image query was generated for each participant.
 We showed an image and all scene categories at a time.
 Participants had to choose proper scene category labels to interpret scene stuff for each image. \item Task 2 (Verification Judgment): We further ran a separate task on the same set of images by recruiting another 5 participants after Task 1.
 For a given category name, a single image was shown centered in the screen, with a question like ``\textit{is this a coast scene?}'' The participants were asked to provide a binary answer to the question for each image.
 The default answer was set to ``No'', and the participants can check the box of image index to set ``No'' to ``Yes''. \end{itemize}

 We annotated all images with categories through the majority voting over Task 1 and Task 2.
 Specifically, Task 1 completed the outdoor natural scene category annotation initially, while Task 2 amended the results of Task 1.
 For each image of our database, we determined its scene categories according to the results of Task 2.
 In this way, the scene categories of all 2,632 images in the LNSIM database were obtained, taking account of 10 participants' selection.
 Note that all 10 participants did not attend the memory game, and one image may have more than one category in our database.
 Additionally, the rate of choosing ``Yes'' in Task 2 is $81\%$ among the 5 participants.
 This indicates that different annotators are consistent in classifying scene category.
+Table \ref{tab:no} shows the names of the 71 categories and the image numbers of each category.

 \textbf{Training and test sets.} In this paper, we refer to the scores collected by the aforementioned memory game as the ``ground truth'' memorability for each image, and refer to the multi-label annotation as the ``ground truth'' scene category of each outdoor natural scene.
 The 2,632 outdoor natural scene images with their ground truth memorability scores and category labels are randomly divided into the non-overlapping training and test sets.
 The training set contains 2,200 images, and the remaining 432 images are used for test.